agastya-rana/parameter-extraction/README.md

 ### Each estimation -- not data set -- is defined by a unique specs file

+To assimilate a FRET data set, you must create an associated "specs" .txt file.
 The data assimilation procedure for FRET data consists of 3 steps:

 1. Record data or generate synthetic (fake) data
 2. Generate many estimates of unknowns using data assimilation with a subset of the data
 3. Find optimal parameter estimates by comparing predictions from each estimated variable set against remainder of data

-The algorithmic specifications for this set of 3 steps are saved in unique text "specs" files.
-These specs files are stored in the ```data_dir/specs``` folder, which you should create.
+The algorithmic specifications for all 3 steps are saved in a unique specs file.
+These specs files are stored in the ```data_dir/specs``` subfolder, which you should create.

-The specs file contains all the information about which recorded data *and* the parameters of the assimilation.
+The specs file contains all the information about which recorded dataset to use *and* the parameters of the assimilation.
 It may also contain parameters of generated fake data, if not using recorded data.
-Since a specs file is unique to an assimilation, and NOT a data set, distinct estimations utilizing the same data set (say, using different model equations or parameter bounds) each will have a distinct specs file.
+Since a specs file is unique to an assimilation, and NOT a data set, distinct estimations utilizing the same data set (say, using different model equations or parameter bounds) would each have a distinct specs file.

 A typical specs file looks like: